guillempuche/localfirst_react_server/README.md

 Deploy your database synchronization rules to PowerSync by copying the `database/sync_rules.yaml` file to your PowerSync project as outlined in [PowerSync Sync Rules Documentation](https://docs.powersync.com/usage/sync-rules).

-### Running the Server and Web Application
+### [WIP] Running the Server and Web Application

-- Start the Express server handling SQL modifications via PowerSync with `yarn server`.
+- Start the Express server handling SQL modifications via PowerSync with `pnpm -F server run start-effect`.
-- Launch the React application with `yarn web`.
+- Launch the React application with `pnpm -F web run start`.
 - Open `http://localhost:3000` in two browser tabs to test real-time data synchronization across instances.
 - Open browsers' console to see the logs.
 You should enable all types of logs because the React web uses `console.debug`.